Code-Institute-Submissions/TeachFlow/testing.md

 #### Current ESL Teacher Goals
 As a current ESL Teacher:

-* I would like to see information on regions in countries as I am familiar with the countries do not give me in-depth information.
+* I would like to see information on regions or cities as well as general country information.
     * General country information is included in the map info section.
     * 3 Markers have been placed on each map, showing popular cities to teach in.
     * A pop-up is included with each marker which shoes the city name.